kke/lockistics/README.md

 - namespace.KEY_NAME.total has all time stats for the key
 - namespace.known_keys is a sorted set of known keys

+Storage amount requirements are not that large since there's only incremental/min_max counters maximum once for each hour, each day and the total.
+My guess is max 10kb per day per key, so even with actions to a million keys a day you would still have inrease of maybe 10 megabytes a day.
+In a future version there can be an option to set expiration on darily/hourly hashes so that old data disappears automatically.

 ## Contributing

 1. Fork it